 Remote work is on the rise.
-One estimate says that there will be 1 billion digital nomads by 2035.
-Even now, around 70% of the world population works from home at least once a week.
 But, despite the growing popularity, remote work comes with its fair share of challenges.

 We’ve asked people to share their biggest challenges of working remotely.
 Here’s what they told us.